-- the terminal shall inform the UICC that the command has been successfully taken into account, using TERMINAL RESPONSE; - the UICC shall end the proactive session; - then the terminal shall request content using the URL; - if an error occurs when accessing the resource indicated in the URL, the terminal shall send to the UICC a browsing status event reporting the error (if the browsing status event is part of the event list).
+- the terminal shall inform the UICC that the command has been successfully taken into account, using TERMINAL RESPONSE; - the UICC shall end the proactive UICC session; - then the terminal shall request content using the URL; - if an error occurs when accessing the resource indicated in the URL, the terminal shall send to the UICC a browsing status event reporting the error (if the browsing status event is part of the event list).

 If the gateway addresses and/or the bearer objects are present in the command and are non null data objects, then the browser shall use these data to request content using the URL.
-If the gateway addresses, bearer objects, Provisioning File Reference, Browser Identity or URL are null objects or missing, then the terminal shall use default values (for an example, see reference in annex J).
+If the gateway addresses, bearer objects, Provisioning File Reference, Browser Identity or URL are null objects or missing, then the terminal shall use default values.
+If a default URL value is not available for the browser to be launched, the terminal may reject the command and inform the UICC using TERMINAL RESPONSE (terminal unable to process command - default URL unavailable).

-The terminal shall ask the user for confirmation using the Alpha Identifier/Icon Identifier (user confirmation phase) if present, when it receives a LAUNCH BROWSER command which requests the existing browser session connected to a new URL or to terminate a browser session.
+Unless a terminal is of type NK or type ND, the terminal shall ask the user for confirmation using the Alpha Identifier/Icon Identifier (user confirmation phase) if present, when it receives a LAUNCH BROWSER command which requests the existing browser session connected to a new URL or to terminate a browser session.
+It is allowed for a terminal of type NK or type ND not to ask the user for confirmation.